hoon-ock/CatBERTa/README.md

-# CatBERTa: Large Language Model for Catalyst Property Prediction
+# CatBERTa: Text-Based Catalyst Energy Prediction

-# CatBERTa

-CatBERTa is an extension of the RoBERTa model, optimized for tasks involving [describe tasks or use-cases where CatBERTa is useful, e.g., sentiment analysis, text classification, etc.].
-It leverages the power of transformer-based architectures to achieve state-of-the-art performance in [mention any benchmarks, competitions, or evaluations CatBERTa excels at].
+CatBERTa is a state-of-the-art energy prediction model designed for efficient catalyst screening.
+It addresses the challenge of predicting adsorption energy, a critical property in catalyst reactivity, without relying on precise atomic coordinates or complex graph representations.
+Instead, CatBERTa leverages the power of Transformer-based language models to process human-interpretable textual inputs and predict adsorption energies accurately.

-## Features
+## Key Features

-- [List key features or improvements of CatBERTa over the base RoBERTa model]
-- [Highlight any unique selling points or strengths]
+- Predicts adsorption energy, a key property in catalyst reactivity, using textual inputs.
+- Built on a pretrained Transformer encoder, offering the benefits of transfer learning.
+- Processes human-interpretable text to embed target features for energy prediction.
+- Analyzes attention scores to reveal how CatBERTa focuses on adsorbates, bulk composition, and interacting atoms.
+- Explores the effectiveness of interacting atoms as descriptors for adsorption configurations.
+- Achieves a mean absolute error (MAE) of 0.75 eV, comparable to vanilla Graph Neural Networks (GNNs).
+- Enhances energy difference predictions by effectively canceling out systematic errors for chemically similar systems.

 ## Getting Started

-These instructions will help you set up and use CatBERTa for your NLP tasks.
-For detailed information and examples, refer to the [documentation](link-to-documentation).
+Follow these steps to start using CatBERTa for predicting catalyst adsorption energy:

 ### Prerequisites